 The purpose behind the preparation of Balance Sheet is to provide the financial status of the company at any specific point of time to multiple stakeholders or to potential stakeholders (management, shareholders, lenders, creditors).

-- The Balance sheet is of great utility for Internal Stakeholders, External Stakeholders and also to a potential stakeholder/investors.
+- The Balance sheet is of great utility for Internal Stakeholders, External Stakeholders, and also to potential stakeholders/investors.

 #1 – Management of the Company

 Management of the Company generally requires the details related to the Company’s debt funding status, liquidity situation assessment, trade receivablesTrade ReceivablesTrade receivable is the amount owed to the business or company by its customers.
 It is also known as account receivables and is represented as current liabilities in balance sheet. status, cash flow availability, the investment made in other assets, and fund availability for future expansion to plan the future course of activities for the next time period.
 Management may decide to reduce the debt from its current level based on balance sheet representation as they feel that it’s relatively higher than the industry benchmark.
 Management of the Company may take a call on liquidity improvement measures if they feel that the Company’s working capital cycle is relatively stretched based on Current asset/current liabilities status in the Balance Sheet.
 Therefore, the Balance Sheet serves a larger purpose for the Management of the Company in identifying existing issues as well as anticipating future problems and chart out a course correction plan.